 Ryan Nagy, MD

-Chief Medical Officer
+President and Chief Medical Officer

-As chief medical officer for the adult academic health center (AHC), Ryan Nagy, MD, provides overall direction for the medical staff and physician leadership, regulatory compliance, patient quality and safety, and risk management for IU Health Methodist and University hospitals.
+As president and chief medical officer of the adult academic health center (AHC), Ryan Nagy, MD, is responsible for determining the strategic vision and priorities for IU Health Methodist and University hospitals.
+He also provides overall direction for the medical staff and physician leadership, regulatory compliance, patient quality and safety, and risk management at the AHC adult hospitals.

-Vice President and Chief Nursing Officer
+Interim Chief Nursing Officer